Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Background

-A random finite set (RFS) model \cite{mahler2007statistical} succinctly captures the random nature of the multi-object state, and also provides its probability density as the information state for the POMDP.
-An RFS $X$ of a state-space $\mathbb{X}$ is a random variable taking values in $\mathcal{F}(\mathbb{X})$, and is commonly characterised by Mahler's multi-object density \cite{mahler2007statistical,mahler2014advances} (see also subsection~\ref{subsec:Object-Dynamics}).
-Since the elements of multi-object states in this work are distinctly labelled, we use a \textit{labelled RFS} model.
-Given an RFS $X$ of $\mathbb{X}$ and a (discrete) label space $\mathbb{L}$, a labelled RFS $\boldsymbol{X}$ is an RFS of $\pmb{\mathbb{X}}\triangleq\mathbb{X}\times\mathbb{L}$ constructed by marking the elements of $X$ with distinct labels from $\mathbb{L}$ \cite{vo2013glmb}.
+A random finite set (RFS) model~\cite{mahler2007statistical,liu2018structure} succinctly captures the random nature of the multi-object states and offers a suitable concept of multi-object density for the POMDP's \textit{information state}, encapsulating all current knowledge about the system based on the observation history.
+Specifically, \textit{an RFS of a space $\mathbb{X}$ is a random variable taking values in the class of finite subsets of} $\mathbb{X}$, and is commonly characterised by Mahler's \textit{multi-object density} \cite{mahler2007statistical} (see also subsection~\ref{subsec:Object-DiffEnt}).
+Since the elements of a multi-object state are distinctly labelled, we model the multi-object state as a \textit{labelled RFS}--an RFS of $\pmb{\mathbb{X}}$ such that instantiations have distinct labels \cite{vo2013glmb}, i.e., a random variable taking values in the partition matroid $\pmb{\mathcal{X}}$.

-In a Bayesian filtering context, the (labelled) multi-object filtering density at the current time $k$ (conditioned the observation history up to time $k$) contains all information on the ensemble of states and their trajectories \cite{vo2013glmb}.
-For compactness, the subscript $k$ for the current time is omitted, and the next time $k+1$ is denoted by $+$.
-Analogous to the standard Bayes filter, the multi-object filtering density is propagated forward in time via the multi-object Bayes filter \cite{mahler2014advances}

-where: $\boldsymbol{\pi}$, $\boldsymbol{\pi_{+}}$ and $\boldsymbol{X}$, $\boldsymbol{X}_{+}$are the multi-object filtering densities and multi-object states at the current and next times; ${g}$ and $f_{+}$ are the multi-object observation likelihood and transition density; and the integral is Mahler's set integral.
-The multi-object observation likelihood ${g}$ captures the detections, false alarms, occlusions, and misdetections.
-The multi-object transition density $f_{+}$ captures the motions as well as births and deaths of objects.